Download Manuscript Templates: English

 General Author Guidelines

-- Authors should register first as Author role.
-All manuscripts are submitted online using Online Submission Service.
+- All manuscripts are submitted online using Online Submission Service.
 See the Online Submission guidelines or download from here.

-- Authors can submit manuscripts in the form of articles or book reviews.
-The minimum length of an article is 5,000 words, and a book review of at least 500 words.
-For book reviews, it is necessary to include the book cover picture.
+- Authors can submit manuscripts in the form of research articles or book reviews.
+The minimum length is 5000 words, and a book review of at least 1000 words.

-- Manuscripts are written in Indonesian or English using standard academic languages.
+- Manuscripts can be written in Indonesian or English, using standard academic languages.

 - Abstract and keywords are typed in Indonesian and English with lengths between 100 to 250 words.
 For manuscripts in English, it is unnecessary to include abstracts in Indonesian.

 - There are three steps in the reviewing process.
-First, the manuscript will be reviewed by the editor.
-If the manuscript meets the Veritas journal’s focus and scope, showing novelty, originality, and pass similarity check, then it processed for the next stage.
-Second, the manuscript will be sent to assigned peer-reviewers to assess the contents and writing styles’ quality.
+First, the manuscript will be reviewed by the editor (desk-review) based on the Submission Readiness Checklist.
+If the manuscript meets the journal’s aim, scope, the writing structure/template, and is free of plagiarism (see Plagiarism Prevention Policy), showing novelty, originality, and adequate references, it is processed for the next stage.
+Second, the assigned reviewers will assess the novelty and significance of the research contribution, and also the quality content of the manuscript.
 The manuscript assessment process will be conducted by two reviewers anonymously (double-blind peer review).
 Third, the editor considers the feedback provided by the reviewers and arrives at a decision.

-- There are five possible editorial decisions: accepted, accepted with revisions, resubmit for review, resubmit elsewhere, and rejected.
-The peer reviewers of Veritas Journal are scholars who have expertise in biblical studies, systematic theology, and practical ministry studies.
+- There are four possible editorial decisions: accepted, revisions required, resubmit for review, and rejected.
+The peer reviewers are scholars who have expertise in biblical studies, systematic theology, and practical ministry studies.

-- Acceptance of a manuscript depends on the suitability of the manuscript with the focus and scope of this journal, the assessment by editors, the recommendation of peer reviewers, similarity check using Turnitin with a maximum tolerance value of 15%, and corrections by the author (according to the evaluation notes from reviewers and editors).
+- Acceptance of a manuscript depends on the suitability of the manuscript with the aim and scope of this journal, the assessment by editors, the recommendation of peer reviewers, and corrections by the author (according to the evaluation notes from reviewers and editors).

 Revision of Manuscript

-- Revision of the manuscript should be returned to the editor as soon as possible.
-The revised manuscript should be uploaded to the online submission interface by clicking “Upload File” from Revisions section of the Review task window.
+- Authors should return the revision of the manuscript to the editor as soon as possible.
+The revised manuscript should be uploaded to the online submission interface by clicking “Upload File” from the Revisions section of the Review task window.

 - Revision of the manuscript should include highlighted revised sentences.
-Revised manuscripts returned later than three months will be considered as a new submission and will be reviewed again by other peer-reviewers.
+Authors are expected to use track changes feature.
+Revised manuscripts returned later than three months will be considered a new submission and reviewed again by other peer reviewers.